iadvize/documentation/Documentation.md

 ![CRM Webhook](./assets/images/CRM-webhook.png)

 # Getting Started
-Do you want to join our developer community as a beta tester 🤘🏽?
+Do you want to join our developer community 🤘🏽?
 Follow these steps to be part of the adventure:

 ## Get a Developer Account
 To build apps that iAdvize’s customers can use, first, you need to get a developer account.
-The Developer Platform will be available in private beta version from November, 17.
-We invite you to apply to the early access program thanks to our [online form](https://docs.google.com/forms/d/e/1FAIpQLSfKbBBwHtXU60D0bw6dPejF1_h2VBiPAf60LpQWtJ7h6dvXeg/viewform?usp=sf_link).
+We invite you to apply thanks to our [online form](https://docs.google.com/forms/d/e/1FAIpQLSfKbBBwHtXU60D0bw6dPejF1_h2VBiPAf60LpQWtJ7h6dvXeg/viewform?usp=sf_link).

 * Apply and share your integration project with our team,
 * The iAdvize team will contact you within 48 hours.